Wolfgang WOESS

 A few years later, in 1988, I moved to Italy permanently.
 For 6 years (1988-94) I was associate professor at the Dipartimento di Matematica "F. Enriques" of the University of Milan, then for 4 years full professor at the same University and, in the last year, at the Dipartimento di Matematica e Applicazioni of the newly founded Universita` di Milano-Bicocca.

+I married in 1988, we have one daughter (born in June 1998).
 In September 1999 we came back to Austria.
-I am now a full professor in Institut für Mathematische Strukturtheorie (formerly Institut für Mathematik C) of Technische Universität Graz in Austria.
+From September 1, 1999 until September 30, 2022, I was full professor in Institut für Diskrete Mathematik (formerly at Institut für Mathematische Strukturtheorie) of Technische Universität Graz in Austria.
+Since October 1, 2022 I am emeritus professor.

 From 2000 to 2003, I served as the Secretary ("Schriftführer") of the Austrian Mathematical Society ÖMG.